White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Stablecoin-Vault.md

 ### FlashLoan

 Attempt to get a flashloan from the vault.
 The requested funds and callback message are encapsuled in the FlashLoanPayload struct.
-The provided callback is required to be an ExecuteMessage on contract requesting the funds.
+The provided callback should be the series of messages the caller wants to perform with the requested amount of funds.

 If needed, funds are withdrawn from anchor.
-All incured fees are paid by the borrower.
-Two calls to the profit_check contract surround the flashloan callback msg to ensure the trade only finalizes if the contract makes a profit.
+All incurred fees are paid by the borrower.
+Two calls to the profit_check logic surround the flashloan callback msg to ensure the trade only finalizes if the contract makes a profit.

 | Key | Type | Description |
 | :--- | :--- | :--- |